ShariraSaniane/Jarkom-Modul-2-ITB06-2022/README.md

 @          IN      NS      operation.wise.ITB06.com.
 @          IN      A       192.217.2.3 ; IP Eden
-www        IN      CNAME   operation.wise.ITB06.com. strix      IN      A       192.217.2.3 ; IP Eden www.strix  IN      CNAME   strix.operation.wise.ITB06.com.
+www        IN      CNAME   operation.wise.ITB06.com.
 ```

 Restart bind9 pada Berlint